Mac

 Connect your MacBook to your Content Policy by enforcing DNS settings.

-If you've enabled content filtering on your Mac and want to prevent bypass, a good place to start is to enforce and protect DNS settings on your Mac.
+If you've enabled content filtering and want to prevent it from being accidentally or intentionally bypassed, a good place to start is to enforce and protect DNS settings on your Mac.

 DNS settings can be changed in several ways on Mac devices.
 Fortunately, a setup that doesn't allow most kinds of changes to DNS is possible.